-After changing any of these settings, remember to click Save button.
+After changing any of these settings, you must click Save to store your preferences.

-Chapter 103.
+Chapter 114.
 My Lists

 The My Lists feature replaces the bookbag feature that was available in versions prior to 2.2.
 The My Lists feature is a part of the Template Toolkit OPAC that is available in version 2.2.
 This feature enables you to create temporary and permanent lists; create and edit notes for items in lists; place holds on items in lists; and share lists via RSS feeds and CSV files.